 Photo courtesy of CBS/Mary Kouw

 James Brown is the current host of “The NFL Today” on CBS and "Inside The NFL" on Showtime.
-A three-time Emmy Award-winning network broadcaster, Brown has hosted the Super Bowl a record-tying nine times including Super Bowl 53 on CBS.
+A three-time Emmy Award-winning network broadcaster, Brown, who was elected into the Sports Broadcasting Hall of Fame in August 2020, has hosted the Super Bowl a record-tying nine times including Super Bowl 53 on CBS.
 In 2010, SI.com named Brown the Best Studio Host of the Decade.
-Brown is a Special Correspondent for CBS News and contributes to various programs such as “60 Minutes”, “CBS This Morning”, “CBS Evening News” and “48 Hours”.
-He is also a founding partner of Major League Baseball’s Washington Nationals.
+Brown is a Special Correspondent for CBS News and contributes to programs such as “60 Minutes”, “CBS This Morning”, “CBS Evening News” and “48 Hours”.
+He is also a founding partner of Major League Baseball’s 2019 World Series Champion Washington Nationals.

 Brown’s previous broadcasting roles include host of “Thursday Night Football” on CBS and The NFL Network, co-host of “Fox NFL Sunday,” correspondent for “Real Sports” with Bryant Gumbel on HBO, and host of a nationally syndicated radio show on Sporting News Radio.
 In 2009, James’ first co-authored book entitled, Role of a Lifetime: Reflections on Faith, Family and Significant Living, was released.